johnlaudun/jln/teaching/courses/370-games/index.md

 * In addition to these physical materials, participants will of course need to access to a computer and software.
 The university provides a license to Office 365.
 Use of Teams is mandatory, and you might as well use the other apps as well.
 There is a fair amount of writing in this course, much of it structured, and so familiarity with the outline view and the relationship between outline headings and styles is highly recommended.
 PowerPoint can be an interesting platform for interactive fiction with its ability to have clickable links between non-sequential slides.
 * We will be using network graphs to represent interactive fictions and narrative games.
 You can create simple diagrams in presentation software like PowerPoint or Keynote, but anything more than a few nodes high/deep quickly becomes about managing readability and not about being generating ideas.
 There are a variety of mind-mapping, as well as diagramming, applications available.
 Please familiarize yourself with one: you will be making network visualizations both for analysis as well as creativity.
+* In some cases, the paths available to a reader are actually places within a storyworld -- rooms in a house or buildings in a town -- and authors of those fictions/games may find diagramming software useful.
+(We will still use networks to visualize reader/player paths through a game/fiction.)
-* For those interested in text-based storytelling, there are two open source applications available for writing and compiling playable stories/games.
-(See **Resources** below.)
+* For those interested in text-based storytelling, there are multiple open source applications available for writing and compiling playable stories/games.
+(See **Resources** below for descriptions and links.)

 ## Grading